Showing 106 ads

 Transcription Completei

-James Smith searching for his mother Eveline Wade and siblings with the surname Heair
+James Smith searching for his mother Eveline Wade, stepfather Mike Wade, and siblings with the surname Heair

 Appeal: A National Afro-American Newspaper (St. Paul and Minneapolis, MN)